 RV Books: To what extent do you feel that such overloading is causing RVs to be unsafe?

 Sgt.
 Shenton: It is difficult to quantify.
 It seems logical exceeding permitted limits will increase the possibility of having an accident.
 It will also increase its severity.

 RV Books: Did you experience any hostility to Overweight RVs – a police point of view operations?

 Sgt Shenton: Next to none.
 RV owners seemed keen to know about matters vital to safe usage.
 Not just for themselves but to pass on to others.

-RV Books: We believe tow courses for new travel trailer buyers towing drivers should be obligatory.
+RV Books: We believe tow courses for new caravan buyers towing drivers should be obligatory.
 Do you have any views about this?

 Sgt.
 Shenton: Yes, very much so.
 Such courses are commercially available.
 They are supported by the Australian Government.
 Furthermore, it is a nationally recognised qualification.

 RV Books: Any further recommendations for our readers?

 Sgt.
 Shenton: I feel that education is more important than enforcement.
 I’d like to see more use of transport authority weighbridges – but many are closed much of the year.
 Also, that driver education is encouraged by caravan dealers.